Napoleon III: Presidential election of 1848

 The new constitution of the Second Republic, drafted by a commission including Alexis de Tocqueville, called for a strong executive and a president elected by popular vote through universal male suffrage, rather than chosen by the National Assembly.
 The elections were scheduled for 10–11 December 1848.
 Louis Napoleon promptly announced his candidacy.
 There were four other candidates for the post: General Cavaignac, who had led the suppression of the June uprisings in Paris; Lamartine, the poet-philosopher and leader of the provisional government; Alexandre Auguste Ledru-Rollin, the leader of the socialists; and Raspail, the leader of the far left wing of the socialists.

 Louis Napoleon established his campaign headquarters and residence at the Hôtel du Rhin on Place Vendôme.
 He was accompanied by his companion, Harriet Howard, who gave him a large loan to help finance his campaign.
 He rarely went to the sessions of the National Assembly and rarely voted.
 He was not a gifted orator; he spoke slowly, in a monotone, with a slight German accent from his Swiss education.
 His opponents sometimes ridiculed him, one comparing him to "a turkey who believes he's an eagle".

-His campaign appealed to both the left and right.
+Louis Napoleon's campaign appealed to both the left and right.
 His election manifesto proclaimed his support for "religion, family, property, the eternal basis of all social order".
 But it also announced his intent "to give work to those unoccupied; to look out for the old age of the workers; to introduce in industrial laws those improvements which do not ruin the rich, but which bring about the well-being of each and the prosperity of all".